mrolims/pynamicalsys/docs/source/quickstart.rst

 Visualizing the results
 -----------------------

-To visualize the results, we can use the :py:class:`PlotStyler <pycandy.core.plot_styler.PlotStyler>` class to customize our plots.
+To visualize the results, we can use the :py:class:`PlotStyler <pynamicalsys.core.plot_styler.PlotStyler>` class to customize our plots.

 .. code-block:: python

-    from pycandy import PlotStyler
+    from pynamicalsys import PlotStyler
     import seaborn as sns
     import matplotlib.pyplot as plt